 In alternating years, a French graduate student from Paris (through MICEFA) or Aix-en-Provence spends the year at Vanderbilt as a non-degree seeking graduate student.
 In exchange for room, board, and tuition, the student teaches two French language classes and serves as a resident assistant on the French Hall of the McTyeire International House.
 French exchange students are free to audit any courses of interest to them.

-- Meet weekly with Language Coordinator, Professor Nathalie Dieu-Porter
+Meet weekly with Language Coordinator, Professor Virginia Scott

 French Hall Coordinator in McTyeire International House